Resources for Adults

 Your food allergy may seem like an uncomfortable topic to bring up, but it's definitely much more comfortable to talk about it than to have a reaction.
 Be upfront with people you are interested in.
 If they care about you, they will understand and want to learn about how they can help keep you safe.

 A study was published in 2006 to understand how long peanut allergen stays in the saliva after a person eats.
 The results of the study gave the scientists confidence that the allergen would become undetectable for the majority of people several hours after they had eaten peanuts or peanut products.
-The scientists advised people to brush their teeth as well as wait at least a few hours before kissing someone with a peanut allergy.
+The scientists found that peanut residue gradually disappeared from the mouth, reaching undetectable levels if participants waited a few hours and had a peanut-free meal.
 Many adults tell us that their significant others avoid the allergy-causing food on days when they will be hanging out together.
 Others say their significant others have cut the allergen out of their diets entirely.
 Talk to your doctor and your date about what makes the most sense for your situation.

 Alcohol and Epinephrine: Do They Mix?